joshithakg/joshitha-express/README.md

 ## Joshitha's Library

-Joshitha's Library is a functionl website to perform key operations in a library.
-The intention of this project is to only demonstrate the functionality of the library hence the website design is not given much attention.
-This is implemented using node.js, express.js and a template library at the backend and a minimal HTML, CSS and Java script code at the front end.
+Joshitha's Library is a functional website to perform key operations in a library such as listing books, search for books by name, filter the result by author, published year and availability.
+We can also add books and manage issue and return of the books.
+The intention of this project is to demonstrate the functionalities of the library over the website design.
+I have implemented this project using node.js, express.js and EJS template library to dynamically generate the HTML content to render on the browser.

 ### What the Project Is and What It Does